epsilon537/boxlambda/_posts/23-05-12-sd-and-fs-bring-up.markdown

 comments: true
 ---

+*Updated 23 December 2025: Removed reference to 'On WSL' documentation.*

 I spent a couple of days bringing up an SD-Card Controller and a file system.
 It was a straightforward exercise thanks to Dan Gisselquist's [SDSPI repository](https://github.com/ZipCPU/sdspi).

 Recap